-In the event of the school becoming aware that a pupil or member of staff has an infectious illness we would direct their parents to report to their GP and inform Local Public Health if it's a notifiable illness.
+In the event of the school becoming aware that a pupil or member of staff has an infectious illness we would direct their parents to report to their GP and inform Local Public Health if it's a notifiable Elite Safety in Education illness.
 During an outbreak of an infectious illness such as a pandemic as declared by the Government the school will seek to operate as normally as possible but will plan for higher levels of staff absence.